 Are you a fan of beer?
-That delicious malted beverage with a rich flavor and a thick foam?
-When your day is coming to an end are you already dreaming about pulling an ice cold beer out of the fridge and relaxing with it in your favorite easy chair?
+That delicious, malted beverage with a rich flavor and a thick foam?
+When your day is coming to an end, are you already dreaming about pulling an ice-cold beer out of the fridge and relaxing with it in your favorite easy chair?

 History of German Beer Day

-How To Celebrate German Beer Day
+How to celebrate German Beer Day